dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

           lock: "FOR UPDATE"
         )
         |> repo().all()
-        |> Enum.map(&mutation/1)
+        |> Enum.reduce([], &mutation/2)

-      # Don't be fooled by `insert_all`, this is actually an upsert that will
+      # Don't be fooled by the name `insert_all`, this is actually an upsert
-      # update existing records when conflicting; they should all conflict
+      # that will update existing records when conflicting; they should all
-      # since the ID is included in the update.
+      # conflict since the ID is included in the update.

       {_updated, results} = repo().insert_all(
         MigratingSchema,